Plebware/Plebware.github.io/author/news/_posts/2026-08-11-plebware-field-report-publishing-machine.md

 <!-- PLEBVOX:END -->

 <!-- PLEBVOX:START -->
-## 🔑 From PlebWare to a Living Publishing Ecosystem
+## 🔑 From PlebWare to a Living Publishing Ecosystem.

 This is what PlebWare has been becoming.